atom/github/docs/how-we-work.md

 The goal is to suss out important considerations and valuable ideas as early as possible and encourage more holistic / bigger picture thinking.
 The goal is NOT to flesh out the perfect design or come to complete consensus before we start building.

-Development work on the feature may start at any point once the RFC pull request has been opened with a description of the feature.
-The RFC is merged once the feature work is merged.
+Development work on the feature may start at any point once the Feature Request pull request has been opened with a description of the feature.
+The Feature Request is merged once the team decides to move on to the next feature and is no longer actively working on the Feature Request feature.
+Merging Feature Requests with unfinished work is fine, and we may choose to pick up work again in the future.

 The RFC is meant to be a living document that will be modified over the duration of development as things evolve, new information is discovered, and UXR is conducted.